 The clinic was held at White Stables in Vonore, Tennessee and featured riders as young as 12 on up with a mix of gaited and trotting horses of various levels of training from green broke to well established in dressage.

 This took me back to April of 2007 when I purchased my black gaited filly as a three-year-old and I asked the very same questions.
-(I only wish that Jennie lived in my State so that I could take regular lessons!)
+(I only wish that Jennie lived near me so I could take regular lessons!)

 By the second lessons Beatrice had her filly performing a smooth gaited rack, flat walk, and canter and leading our trail ride on the final clinic day!